strongloop/strongloop.com2/_posts/2018-11-01-lb4-repository.md

   - Community
 ---

-One of the framework features that attracts application developers is **Productivity**.
+One of the framework features that attracts application developers is **productivity**.
 In **_Loopback_ 4** the command line interface plays an important role to achieve it.
 If you are building a _Loopback 4_ application that interacts with a database and exposes **CRUD** operations, your flow might be as follows:

 - Create an Application
 - Add a Datasource